Boulder initiative helps Latinx families connect with nature—and themselves

 In an effort to expose Latinx families to Colorado’s vast trail systems, Explorando Senderos de Boulder organizes trail experiences.
 With Spanish as the main language, the program hopes to help, support, and encourage Latinx families to seek out the outdoors and reconnect with nature—and themselves.

 “Explorando Senderos de Boulder is an initiative, pretty much a movement that derives from Boulder County’s Parks and Open Space when we were working on strategic planning,” says Marina LaGrave, the founder of CLACE.
-With a background in linguistics and community engagement, LaGrave worked with the Boulder’s Parks and Open Space department to develop the Cultural Responsiveness and Inclusion Strategic Plan (CRISP) to bring awareness to the culture, needs, and interests of Latinx communities.
+With a background in linguistics and community outreach, LaGrave worked with the Boulder’s Parks and Open Space department to develop the Cultural Responsiveness and Inclusion Strategic Plan (CRISP) to bring awareness to the culture, needs, and interests of Latinx communities.

 “We want people from all walks of life, all different ethnicities, visiting our open spaces and parks,” says Michelle Marotti of Boulder County Parks and Open Space.
 “It’s important really that we just reach out to specific communities who maybe historically haven’t been represented in our parks like they are in our community.”